-Download new software and familiarize yourself with it, like ThymeBase Event Planning Software.
+Download new software and familiarize yourself with it, like ThymeBase Event Planning Software and add your event templates.
 Or you now have time to finally sort through your CRM.
 Silver lining or not, this pandemic creates the perfect period to dive into a rainy day project and be productive with your downtime.

 Until we discover a treatment or vaccine for COVID-19 (fingers crossed!), social distancing for event planners is a long-term reality.
 Adapting as an event planner to this new and unavoidable circumstance is inevitable.

 Thankfully, technology and innovative event planning software are on our side to make these event transitions possible.
 Until we’re back to normal, good luck!